Vestmannaeyjar – Þar sem hjartað slær…!

 Þjóðhátíð earthquake

-In 2016 Sverrir Bergman had the honour of composing the Þjóðhátíðarlag again.
-This time together with Friðrik Dór and the band Albatross.
-It’s called ‘Ástin á sér stað’, and features a part where the audience joins in clapping their hands and stamping their feet to the lyrics of the song.
+In 2016 Sverrir Bergman had the honour of composing the Vestmannaeyjar Þjóðhátíð festival song again, together with Friðrik Dór and the band Albatross.
+Their song is called ‘Ástin á sér stað’, and it features a part where the audience joins in clapping their hands and stamping their feet to the lyrics.

-When they played it live on the Sunday evening of Þjóðhátíð, it actually got registered as a small earthquake by the measuring station at Stórhöfði, on the other side of the island!
+When they played it live on the Sunday evening of Þjóðhátíð 2016, it actually got registered as a small earthquake of 1 on the Richter scale by the measuring station at Stórhöfði, on the other side of the island!

 Numbered torches along the firezone fence in Herjólfsdalur.

-Þjóðhátíð came about by accident in 1874, when the weather was too bad for local residents to sail over from Vestmannaeyjar to the mainland, to attend the celebrations of the 1000 year anniversary of Iceland.
-So they decided to organise their own festival instead, and it has been held every year since then.
+Þjóðhátíð came about by accident in 1874.
+The weather was too bad for the local residents to sail over from Vestmannaeyjar to the mainland, to attend the celebrations of the 1000-year anniversary of Iceland.
+So they decided to organise their own festival instead. Þjóðhátíð í Vestmannaeyjum has been held every year since then (with the exception of 1914 and 1915).

 Increasing row of flames

-Each year, another torch is added for every year the festival has been held.
+The row of torches at Þjóðhátíð is called the ‘blysin í brekkunni’ in Iceland.
+Each year, another torch is added for every edition of the festival.
 In 2016 there were 143 torches.
-I checked it personally.
-When I walked across Herjólfsdalur, I saw there were numbered papers attached at regular intervals on the fence about a quarter up the hillside, where the fires are lit.
+I checked it personally as I walked across Herjólfsdalur.
+I saw the numbered papers attached at regular intervals on the fence along the hillside, where the fires are lit.

 So the row of flames just keeps getting longer!